magepages/mpdocs/docs/banner-slider-m2/how-to-insert-banner-slider-into-checkout-onepage-success-page.rst

-How to insert Banner slider into sidebar for all page
+How to insert Banner slider into checkout onepage success
 =========================================================

-In this guide, we will show you how to insert a banner slider in sidebar
+In this guide, we will show you how to insert a banner slider into checkout onepage success

 Create a new file call `checkout_onepage_success.xml` in `app/code/Mageplaza/BetterSlider/view/frontend/layout/` .
 Full path is `app/code/Mageplaza/BetterSlider/view/frontend/layout/` .
 You also can paste the following code into your theme layout.

-Begin Of Content
+Begin of Content
 -----------------------